pkulchenko/fullmoon/README.md

 is not a valid way to accept zero-or-more digits), as only sets are allowed and the values still accept one or more characters.
-If more flexibility in describing acceptable formats is needed, then [custom validators](#custom-valdators) can be used to extend the matching logic.
+If more flexibility in describing acceptable formats is needed, then [custom validators](#custom-validators) can be used to extend the matching logic.

 #### Query and Form parameters